Back to search results

 • land surveying

-A minor is not required for students studying agricultural systems management, but the major requires support courses in business, management and agricultural sciences to enhance the managerial and technical skills necessary to fill a wide range of positions within companies and agencies providing inputs and support services to agricultural production.
+A minor is not required for students studying agricultural systems management.
+However, the major requires support courses in business, management and agricultural sciences.
+This equips students with managerial and technical skills necessary to fill a wide range of positions within companies and agencies providing inputs and support services to agricultural production.

-ASM core courses are taught in the Agricultural Engineering Building, which houses 97,000 square feet of classrooms, teaching and research laboratories, and student study and computer facilities.
+ASM core and specialization courses are taught in the Agricultural Engineering Building, which houses 97,000 square feet of classrooms, teaching and research laboratories and student study and computer facilities.

 Students in the College of Food, Agricultural and Environmental Sciences are eligible to apply for study abroad scholarships through the college.
 Learn more about applying for study abroad scholarships and programs of interest to students in the college at students.cfaes.ohio-state.edu/academics/undergraduate/study-abroad.